kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which AWS Cloud benefit eliminates the need for users to try estimating future infrastructure usage?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Easy and fast deployment of applications in multiple Regions around the world.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Easy and fast deployment of applications in multiple Regions around the world.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. Security of the AWS Cloud.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. Elasticity of the AWS Cloud.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. Lower variable costs due to massive economies of scale.